Soft Tissue Injury Recovery: Understanding the Process

 Want to know more?

-Check out my Yoga Therapy Mentorship where we talk about all things healing.
+Check out our Yoga Therapy for Pain and Injury Recovery and Prevention where we talk about all things Yoga.
 Receive the support you need as you journey into the resilient, whole, complete and perfect being you are and help others do the same.

 Dubois B, Esculier JF.
 Soft-tissue injuries simply need PEACE and LOVE.
 Br J Sports Med.
 2020 Jan;54(2):72-73. doi: 10.1136/bjsports-2019-101253.
 Epub 2019 Aug 3.
 PMID: 31377722.